ShipStream/middleware/README.md

 }
 ```

-The callback url should be automatically regsitered with the third-party but you can get the url generated for testing
+The callback url should be automatically registered with the third-party, but you can get the url generated for testing
 with the following command:

 ```